MATTMCCA/The-Black-Hellebore/README.md

 * CC1 & CC2 Resistors should be 1% not 5%.
 * I really hope I got the switch spacing and PCB size correct!! (spoiler, I didn't, but its been fixed)
 * Prototype has split BOM, PCB will come partially assembled.

+### Project State

+* My Digikey order has arrived.
+* Waiting on PCB's
+* Still need to finish assembly.

 ![Alt text](/src/PCB.png)